 Keywords: Mitigated Risks, Risk Management

-- Communications play a key role.
+- Communications plays a key role in driving commitment.

-- Capability development, training, super user network, and end-user adoption needs must be addressed.
+- Capability development, training, super-user network, and end-user adoption needs must be addressed.

 - Process and other change impacts must be understood and communicated.